 5. When you’re done preparing the milk, your coffee should also be about ready.
 Gently press the plunger down, then pour the coffee through the sock into the mug with the warm milk.
 If you’re making just a standard cup (250ml) of kopi, the volume of coffee from the French press is probably enough to fill the cup.
 In my case, where i make a big mug of kopi, the volume of coffee from the French press only fills 2/3 of the mug.
 Instead of just adding hot water to the kopi, i pour hot water into the french press.
 This way, you will have a more complete extraction of the coffee.
 You must have noticed that the way kopi is made in a Kopitiam is they add hot water.
 That is because use a super concentrated coffee.
 Adding hot water ensures that the coffee is served really hot.
 This does not apply at home when you’re just making one cup at a time.
 To make concentrated coffee, you’ll need to use a lot of ground coffee.
 It doesn’t make sense to, afterwards, dilute the coffee with hot water.
 What you want to do is to use just the right amount of ground coffee that can give you the strength of coffee that you want, and to extract as completely as possible from the ground coffee you have used.

-6. In step 5, your kopi is actually done, but in case you were interrupted during the kopi making process, or you forgot to warm your milk, then you can still fix it by heating it up in the microwave oven (although i must say the effect isn’t as good as having already used hot-enough water in the first place).
+6. In step 5, your kopi is actually done, but in case you were interrupted during the kopi making process, or you forgot to warm your milk, then you can still fix it by heating it up in the microwave oven pot.
 This is akin to adding hot water like it’s done in a Kopitiam.
-In fact, if you’ve taken too long to drink you kopi, you can always pop it into a microwave oven to heat it up again.
+In fact, if you’ve taken too long to drink you kopi, you can always pop it into a microwave oven the pot to heat it up again.
 Lukewarm kopi should not be tolerated.

 Regarding storage of the evaporated milk and sweetened condensed milk, well, after they have been de-canned, they both need to be stored in a fridge.
 For the sweetened condensed milk, you can just use any container, as it keeps very well in the fridge due to the high sugar content.
 Evaporated milk tends to spoil (curdling happens and the taste is altered) within a week even when kept in the fridge, using a normal container.
 To make it keep better, i store it in a mason jar under vacuum.
 This way, it lasts more 2 weeks without much noticeable change in taste.